Tags

 Oh, Nancy, thank you so much sharing your testimony on here in such a detailed way!
 I do hope that Michael Clark will weigh in since he wrote some good stuff about the proper exegesis of Hebrews 10:25.

 Nonetheless, I am relieved to hear that you and your hubby rather listen to the Lord’s voice than to the voices of men.
-It is anything but easy, I do know it myself. 😛 What you wrote here, I experienced too, even several times in the past.
+It is not that easy as I know it myself.
+What you wrote here I experienced even several times in the past, too.
 You said,

 “The Bible study, taught by their pastor, prior to worship was all about making sure you are part of a church family in a church building and if you cannot find one, well you just keep on looking until you do.
 I couldn’t believe what I was hearing.”